Skip to content

 Two-layer design:

-• beryl/presence — OTP actor wrapping the CRDT.
-Handles track/untrack calls, periodically broadcasts state via PubSub for cross-node replication, and fires on_diff callbacks when merges produce changes.
+• beryl/presence — OTP actor wrapping an add-wins observed-remove CRDT.
+Handles track/untrack calls, periodically broadcasts state via PubSub for cross-node replication, exposes State/Diff aliases for advanced APIs, and fires on_diff callbacks when merges produce changes.

 Named collections of topics managed by an OTP actor: